CloudFerro/ordering-script/README.md

    "IdentifierList": ["S1A_IW_GRDH_1SDV_20231215T054205_20231215T054230_051661_063CFA_38C9.SAFE"]
 }
 ```
-If you've provided HDA catalogue in `queryURL` parameter in `query.json` file or you'd like your workflow to use `hda`, then you also have to put a list of these `WorkflowOptions` into `order_body.json`:
+If you'd like your workflow to use `hda`, then you also have to put a list of these `WorkflowOptions` into `order_body.json`:
 ```
 "WorkflowOptions": [
         {